modevar/2019/_pages/program.md

 * Angela Villota Gomez, Camille Salinesi and Raul Mazo.
 The High-Level Variability Language: an ontological approach
 * Pablo Parra, Óscar R. Polo, Segundo Esteban, Agustín Martínez and Sebastián Sánchez.
 A Component-based Approach to Feature Modelling
 * Thorsten Berger and Philippe Collet.
 Usage Scenarios for a Common Feature Modeling Language
 * Thomas Thüm, Christoph Seidl and Ina Schaefer.
-On the Need of Language Levels for Feature Modeling Notations
+On Language Levels for Feature Modeling Notations
 * José A. Galindo and David Benavides.
 Towards a new repository for feature model exchange

 #### Talks: